 Application review can take 2-6 weeks depending on whether additional information is requested.

-Lisa Hancock, Ph.D., MBA: Lisa earned her Ph.D. in Clinical Psychology and is a registered Psychological Assistant at Summit Center where she provides assessments, counseling, and therapy to children, teens, families, and adults.
-She has particular expertise working with twice-exceptional individuals, those who are gifted and also have learning or processing challenges, as well as with those who are highly gifted.
+Lisa Hancock, Ph.D., MBA: Lisa is a Licensed Clinical Psychologist at Summit Center where she provides assessments, counseling, and therapy to children, teens, families, and adults.
+She has particular expertise working with twice-exceptional individuals, those who are gifted and also have learning or processing challenges, as well as with those who are profoundly gifted.
 Lisa has worked as a Gifted Advocate for many years helping families of gifted and twice-exceptional children navigate both public and private school systems; has taken Master's level coursework in gifted education; and holds her MBA.
-She served for five years on her district's Gifted and Talented Education Advisory Board; is certified by SENG as a SMPG Master Facilitator and Trainer; served three years on the board of PG Retreat; and speaks regularly at local, state, and national gifted conferences.
-As part of her job as the co-founder of the California Gifted Network, she also works with administrators to design and implement educational and social programming for gifted children; provides teacher in-service training; and conducts parent education workshops.
+She served on her district's Gifted and Talented Education Advisory Board; is certified by SENG as a SMPG Master Facilitator and Trainer; serves on the Board of PG Retreat; and speaks regularly at local, state, and national gifted conferences.
+She also works with administrators to design and implement educational and social programming for gifted children; provides teacher in-service training; and conducts parent education workshops.

 Thanks again for your interest in PGR!